NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-Exploring-HDF5-in-HDFView-HDF5.md

 - Finally, click on the reflectance dataset.
 Note that in the metadata for the dataset that the structure of the dataset is 426 x 501 x 477 (wavelength, line, sample).
 - Right click on the reflectance dataset and select `open as`.
 - Click Image in the "display as" settings on the left hand side of the popup.
-- In this case, the image data are in the second and third dimensions of this dataset. however, HDFview will default to selecting the first and second dimensions.
-Let's fix that.
+- In this case, the image data are in the second and third dimensions of this dataset.
+However, HDFview will default to selecting the first and second dimensions.
+Please note that the HDF5 file uses 0-based indexing so the first dimension is called dim-0, and the second is called dim-1.
+Let's tell the HDF viewer to use dimensions 1 and 2 to  view the image.
 	- Under height, make sure dim 1 is selected.
-	- Under width, make sure dim 3 is selected.
+	- Under width, make sure dim 2 is selected.
 	- Notice an image preview appears on the left of the pop-up window.
 - Hit OK to open the image.
 You may have to play with the brightness and contrast settings in the viewer to see the data properly.